Missing Wild 94.9 DJ Jeffrey 'JV' Vandergrift found dead at Pier 39 in San Francisco

 "My heart is utterly broken, and the pain feels unbearable," she continued.
 "I will do my best to provide updates and I ask for you to please keep JV in your thoughts and prayers."

-Vandergrift, who goes by the name "JV" on air, was last seen Feb 23rd near his San Francisco residence on the 200 block of King Street.
+Vandergrift was last seen on February 23 near his San Francisco residence on the 200 block of King Street.

 JV has had a long history in Bay Area radio, dating back three decades.
 In the 1990s, Vandergrift, along with Dan "Elvis" Lay and Lance "Hollywood" Otani were part of "The Doghouse" morning team on Wild, one of the most popular Bay Area radio shows at the time.